 1. Don’t agree anything too hastily

-You may be tempted to agree a settlement quickly to keep things simple and avoid any long drawn out arguments.
+You may be tempted to agree a settlement quickly before you’ve had legal advice to keep things simple and avoid arguments.
 You might think the fairest thing is to split everything down the middle and move on.
-Be careful as there may be assets you are unaware of or hadn’t thought about.
+However, very often an equal split creates an unfair result, particularly if you have the care of your children or you have a smaller income.
+We rarely see an exact 50/50 split of the assets.
+In addition, there may be assets you are unaware of or hadn’t thought about.
 It could be that your spouse is not disclosing all their assets or you may have overlooked things that could add a significant amount to your overall settlement.

 Before you reach any agreement talk things through with a specialist family lawyer.
-We are accustomed to spotting potential pitfalls and hurdles straight away and can help you make the right decisions in those early days.
+We only do family law, so are accustomed to spotting potential pitfalls and hurdles straight away and helping you avoid them.
 Everyone hopes their case will be straightforward but few are completely without their difficulties.

 3. Have the right strategy

 Try not to take advice from friends and family.
-They are well meaning but one approach does not suit everyone.
-There are lots of different ways to reach financial settlement such as mediation, collaborative family law, negotiation through solicitors and going to court.
+They are well meaning but often their advice hinders rather than helps.
 At Harrogate Family Law we find the right strategy for you and your circumstances.

 4. Prevent your spouse disposing of or hiding assets

-It is important to ensure that, pending a financial settlement being reached, the assets are protected.
+It is important to ensure that, until a financial settlement has been reached, the assets are protected.
 If this isn’t done, then your spouse may dispose of or hide assets and you may receive less than you are entitled to.
-Steps can be taken to protect your position if you suspect this will or has happened.
+Steps can be taken by an expert solicitor to protect your position if you suspect this will or has happened.

 5. Make sure you have enough money to pay your bills

-We will ensure you have enough money to meet your expenses whilst the financial settlement is being sorted out.
-We’ll help you to work out what you need to support yourself and your children on an interim basis, including legal costs, and negotiate with your spouse to secure the money you need.
+It is important to ensure you have enough money to meet your expenses whilst the financial settlement is being sorted out.
+We’ll help you to work out what you need to support yourself and your children whilst the settlement is sorted out.
+This can also include ensuring you have enough money to pay your legal fees.

 6. Don’t put yourself at a disadvantage

-Steps you take in the early stages may seriously impact on your future.
-If you move out of the house without your children, then you may find it very difficult to arrange for them to live you with in the future.
+Steps you take in these early stages may seriously impact on your future.
+For example if you move out of the house without your children, then you may find it very difficult to arrange for them to live you with in the future.
 If you agree to receive too little money in the interim, and you can just survive on that and it might be much more difficult to argue that you should receive more later.